A one night creative event where artists take over the campus at the American Film Institute. Created for the Gilga Internship Application.

 Coordinate with campus security for extended hours, building access, and any fire safety requirements for installations using lighting or electronics.
 Get the right protocols in place so the school feels confident saying yes.

-Each discipline has a student council rep. Loop them in early so they can champion the event within their cohort and make sure every discipline has a presence, not just the usual suspects.
+Each discipline has a student council rep. Loop them in early so they can champion the event within their cohort and make sure every discipline has a presence and feels comfortable engaging.

-Keep it simple — work with the existing food vendors from the campus cafe to cater snacks and drinks.
-People should be able to grab something and keep exploring, not sit down for a meal.
-Definitely no alcohol on campus, so good coffee, snacks, and plenty of water to keep everyone going.
+Keep it simple - work with the Cafe and other food vendors on campus to cater light snacks and drinks.
+Definitely no alcohol on campus, so coffee urns, some snacks, and plenty of water to keep everyone going.

 Every team is responsible for restoring their space to how they found it.
-Build teardown time into the schedule — the event ends, but no one leaves until their room is clean.
-The building needs to be ready for classes the next morning.
-No exceptions.
+Build teardown time into the schedule, or arrange for a time the next day that folks can tidy up.
+The building needs to be ready for classes the next Monday morning.

 The real metric is simple: do people want to do it again?
-But since we need something more concrete, here's how I'd track it.
+Does it live on until next year?
+Here are some ways we could concretely measure success:

 Drag the lights around and make something cool!